Description of Historic Place

 Niagara-On-The-Lake National Historic Site of Canada is an early-19th century Loyalist town located on the southern shore of Lake Ontario, near the United States border.
 The historic district covers 25 city blocks and includes more than 90 residential, commercial, ecclesiastical and institutional buildings constructed between 1815 and 1859.
 The majority of the buildings are constructed in the British Classical Tradition, producing similarities in design, materials and scale.
 The wide, tree-lined streets within the district follow a late-18th century grid plan.
 The district also includes a city park and two early-19th-century cemeteries.
 The landscape is gently rolling in places, with a creek running through part of the district.
 The official recognition refers to the approximately 41 hectares of related buildings and landscapes within the district boundaries.

-Niagara-on-the-Lake was designated a national historic site of Canada in 2003 because:
+Niagara-on-the-Lake was designated a national historic site of Canada because:

 - it possesses the best collection of buildings in Canada from the period following the War of 1812, that is from 1815 to 1859, especially houses, designed in the British Classical tradition as well as vernacular buildings with features derived from this tradition;